24/7 Helpline: 1850 42 42 44

 - While mothers and children have interrelated needs, children have their own responses to domestic violence and have the right to articulate their experiences, to be heard and have their needs addressed.

-- The protection and welfare of children must be prioritised under Children First 2011 where there is an un-resolvable conflict of interest between the mother and her child’s needs.
+- The protection and welfare of children must be prioritised under Children’s First Act 2015 where there is an un-resolvable conflict of interest between the mother and her child’s needs.